Ismaolen/fake-face-detection/README.md

 ## Projekt Description
 This project implements a Convolutional Neural Network (CNN) to distinguish between fake and real faces, using TensorFlow and Keras for model training.
 The dataset contains 120,000 images (60,000 real, 60,000 fake), preprocessed to 224x224 pixels.
 The CNN, based on the Xception model, underwent fine-tuning and data augmentation.
 Training involved optimizing hyperparameters, while evaluation utilized a Confusion Matrix.
 A live demo enables real-time predictions with a camera feed.
 Detailed setup instructions and all code/resources are available in the GitLab repo.
 This project showcases the effectiveness of deep learning for enhancing facial recognition system security and reliability.

-## Description
-This file contains instructions for setting up the virtual environment and running the scripts.

 ## Clone Project Repository

 To start working with the project, the repository needs to be cloned to your local machine using the following command: